Golconda Express: Traction

-It is hauled by a Lallaguda-based WAP-7 (HOG) equipped locomotive on its entire journey.
+It is hauled by a Lallaguda Loco Shed or Vijayawada Loco Shed-based WAP-7 electric locomotive on its entire journey.

 Rake sharing

 The train shares its rake with 17233/17234 Bhagyanagar Express.

 Accidents and incidents

 On the morning of 2 July 2003, part of the Secunderabad-bound Golconda Express fell from a bridge near Warangal, killing at least 21 people.
 In 1999, the train derailed near Ghanpur (Station) in Warangal district of Telangana.